tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 {{% tip %}}

-You can use the `parLapply()` function to perform an `lapply()` function across multiple nodes in a socket cluster.
+You can use the `parLapply()` function to perform a `lapply()` function across multiple nodes in a socket cluster.

 {{% /tip %}}

-4. Compare time to same task without parallelization
+4. Compare time to that of the same task without parallelization

 {{% codeblock %}}
 ```R